escowin/artist-oeuvre/README.md

 # artist-oeuvre
-RESTful server-side Node app that facilitates artists to catalogue their work in a PostgreSQL database
+RESTful server-side app that facilitates artists to securely catalogue their work.